 A Level English Literature at Townley is both challenging and rewarding.
 Our students learn how to be analytical, enquiring and cogent in their analysis of texts.
-English Literature at A Level enables students to explore critically a wealth of literature, from Shakespeare to modern Drama, The Supernatural genre to Women in Society in fiction and poetry published both before and after 1900.
+English Literature at A Level enables students to explore a wealth of literature from Shakespeare to Tennessee Williams, Bronte to Woolf and poetry published both before and after 1900.
 In the English Department, we aim to foster independent thinking skills and the courage to make profound, insightful interpretations.

 How will the course be structured?

 Component One, Tragedy Unit: 2 hours and 15 minutes (60 marks)